rpoulsen47/nps-fall-foliage/README.md

 The overarching objective of this project is to create a program using python to determine the dates of peak fall foliage of an area over time to understand how the timing of peak fall foliage is changing as a result of climate change.
 This project focuses on Shenandoah National Park, however the end-goal is to be able to use this anywhere.

 ## Data
-This project heavily relies on MODIS data (MODerate resolution Imaging Spectroradiometer), specifically the 500 m resolution MODIS MC43A4 Version 6 Nadir BRDF ([MCD43A4.061](https://developers.google.com/earth-engine/datasets/catalog/MODIS_061_MCD43A4)) product.
+This project relies on MODIS data (MODerate resolution Imaging Spectroradiometer), specifically the 500 m resolution MODIS MC43A4 Version 6 Nadir BRDF ([MCD43A4.061](https://developers.google.com/earth-engine/datasets/catalog/MODIS_061_MCD43A4)) product.

 ## References
 Spera, S. A., Spangler, K. R., Hubert, M. O., & Gorman, M. G. (2023).
 The effects of climate change on the timing of peak fall foliage in Acadia National Park.
 Landscape Ecology, 38(9), 2339–2355. https://doi.org/10.1007/s10980-023-01703-0